BuddyForms/Buddyforms-Woocommerce-Simple-Auctions/readme.txt

 You can select the visibility for each setting and give it a default value to simplify the form and only display relevant form elements for your use needs.

+<h4>Full BuddyPress Support</h4>

+Integrate your auction into BuddyPress Member Profiles and list all auctions of a member in the profile.
+Give your members a centralised place to manage there auctions.

+<h4>Dependencies</h4>
+You need the BuddyForms plugin installed for the Extension to work.
+<a href="http://buddyforms.com" target="_blank">Get BuddyForms Now!</a>
+<br><br>
+You need the WooCommerce Simple Auction plugin installed for the Extension to work.
+<a href="http://codecanyon.net/item/woocommerce-simple-auctions/6811382" target="_blank">Get Simple Auctions Now!</a>

+<br><br>

+Find more information on https://buddyforms.com/downloads/buddyforms-woocommerce-simple-auction/

 == Documentation & Support ==